mongodb/docs/source/reference/commands.rst

       { replSetReconfig: <new_config_document>, force: false }

-   You may also run the command using the shell's :mjs:func:`rs.reconfig()` method.
+   You may also run the command using the shell's :func:`rs.reconfig()` method.

    Be aware of the following :dbcommand:`replSetReconfig` behaviors: